 They are indeed not approved by the Department of Transportation.
 This is more than likely due to the bolt and ring mechanism used to lock in the tire.
 Bolts carry the possibility of flying off, which can be massively dangerous for other drivers at freeway speeds and could mean serious trouble for you behind the wheel.

 If a few bolts came loose, the tire could experience rapid deflation.
 If you’re doing 80 miles per hour on the freeway, we don’t need to tell you that suddenly losing one of your wheels is trouble.

 Not to mention, the bolts coming loose can lead to uneven tread wear, another factor that can lead to high speed blow out.

 So, they aren’t DOT approved.
 Does this mean they’re illegal?
 It’s essential to research the state you live in to be sure, but here’s our take.

 Beadlock wheels are for extreme off-roading use.
 These aren’t for the faint of heart.
-For drivers up to the challenge, they will make a difference in your off-road enjoyment.
+For truck and jeep drivers up to the challenge, they will make a difference in your off-road enjoyment.